stjordanis/terra-docs-old/docs/dev-spec-market.md

     (retDecCoin sdk.DecCoin, spread sdk.Dec, err sdk.Error)
 ```

+This function detect the swap type from the offer and ask denominations and return:

-`ComputeSwap()` returns the amount of asked coins that should be returned for a given `offerCoin` at the effective exchange rate registered with the oracle, alongside the spread that should be taken.
+1. The amount of asked coins that should be returned for a given `offerCoin` at the effective exchange rate reported by the Oracle.

+2. The spread amount that should be taken as a swap fee given the swap type.

 If the `offerCoin`'s denomination is the same as `askDenom`, this will return an `ErrRecursiveSwap`.